dhirajkpandey/CPTest/README.md

     there may be error because TestNG library is not added into build path, if error is showing for @Test annotation then hover mouse on
     @Test and click Add TestNG library.

-10. To run project right click on project ->Run As->TestNG Test->project will run and report will be generated in test-ouput folder.
+10. To run project right click on project ->Run As->TestNG Test->project will run and visa and master type card number will be stored in
+      OutPutFile.txt file under project root, if data is not visible in the file please open file in eclipse right click and refresh            it, test report will be generated in test-ouput folder under project root
-    To view Report click on test-output folder in local path and click on emailable-report.
+11. To view test report click on test-output folder in local path where project is stored in file explorer and click on emailable-report.